mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment/_index.md

 go run ./cmd/appsctl aws test s3
 ```

-#### Optional: Provision the hello-lambda app

-A test command is also available if you would like to test provisioning the hello-lambda test app.
-This will add a manifest to the S3 bucket and add a corresponding lambda function to AWS.

-Build hello-lambda bundle

-- `cd ./examples/go/hello-lambda && make dist; cd -`
-- `go run ./cmd/appsctl aws test provision ./examples/go/hello-lambda/dist/bundle.zip`

 ### Deploying an app to AWS

 After setting up your Mattermost instance, AWS key, and S3 bucket you can now provision your app using `appsctl`.
 Note that `appsctl` commands are run in the `mattermost-plugin-apps` repo.